-The Department of NanoEngineering offers undergraduate programs leading to the B.S. degrees in nanoengineering and chemical engineering.
-The Chemical Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET/EAC).
-The NanoEngineering program is newly introduced, but the program is designed using ABET accreditation criteria; the Department will apply for accreditation once there are graduates to measure the program outcomes.
+The Department of NanoEngineering offers undergraduate programs leading to the B.S. degrees in Nanoengineering and Chemical Engineering.
+The Chemical Engineering (B.S.) and NanoEngineering (B.S.) programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The undergraduate degree programs focus on integrating the various sciences and engineering disciplines necessary for successful careers in the evolving nanotechnology industry.
 These two degree programs have very different requirements and are described in separate sections.

 B.S.
 Chemical Engineering

 The Chemical Engineering undergraduate program is housed within the NanoEngineering Department.
 The program is made up of faculty from the Department of Mechanical and Aerospace Engineering, Department of Chemistry and Biochemistry, the Department of Bioengineering and the Department of NanoEngineering.
 The curricula at both the undergraduate and graduate levels are designed to support and foster chemical engineering as a profession that interfaces engineering and all aspects of basic sciences (physics, chemistry, and biology).
 As of Fall 2008, the Department of NanoEngineering has taken over the administration of the B.S. degree in Chemical Engineering.

 Upon admission to the major, students should consult the catalog or NanoEngineering website for their program of study, and their undergraduate/graduate advisor if they have questions.
 Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisors on an annual basis.

 Students can meet with the academic advisors during walk-in hours, schedule an appointment, or send messages through the Virtual Advising Center (VAC).